 The presentations encourage consideration of the elements which comprise successful marker applications.
 Topics include historical significance and integrity, conducting research, primary vs. secondary sources, research tools, writing the narrative and the roles of the THC and county historical commissions (CHCs) in the application process.
 To sign up for a marker workshop, please contact the History Programs Division at 512-463-5853 or email@example.com.

 Can't make it to one of the workshops?
 No problem!
-We offer a variety of online training opportunities that you can view from your home or desk.
+We offer a variety of FREE online training opportunities that you can view from your home or desk.

 Each of the training videos below offer useful tips and information about historical markers in Texas.
 They are short in length (5-15 minutes) and cover specific topics at various stages in the marker application process.
 Each video is in PowerPoint and has narration.
 Open the file on your computer and start the slideshow.

 - Introduction to Official Texas Historical Markers 12.4 MB

 - How to fill out the marker application 9.48 MB

 The Museum Services Program provides training, support, and resources to help Texas museums better carry out their missions and increase their capacity to meet professional standards.
 Program staff conduct free online webinars, present workshops around the state, and provide free consultations via phone and email.

 Visit the Museum Services homepage for information about webinars and workshops.

 The Military History Oral History Training Workshop series highlights the real places telling the real stories of Texas’ involvement in the military and is designed for people to learn how to conduct and record oral histories pertaining to World War II and the Cold War.

 The workshops are part of the "Here and There: Recollections of Texas in World War II" oral history training series.
 This program honors and preserves the memories of Texans who served in the armed forces during World War II and the contributions made on the home front.
 Historical markers, a commemorative brochure, and a military/home front sites survey are part of this program that enriches lives through history.